Treats type 2 diabetes. Used together with a proper diet and exercise to help control high blood sugar.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Take this medicine before each meal, up to 4 times per day.
-You may take the medicine just before you eat, or you may take it up to 30 minutes before eating.
+You make take it up to 30 minutes before the meal.

 If a dose is missed: